friendica/friendica-addons/openidconnect/README.md

 - Check if `auto_create_accounts` is enabled
 - Check Friendica logs under `admin -> logs`
+- Verify `sub` and `email` claims are actually released by the provider

 **Error: "This account is not linked to your identity provider"**